f-alizada/arcade/Documentation/Maestro/New-Inter-Branch-Merge-Approach.md

 ```

 Once the PR with the workflow will be merged into the specified branches:

-1 - The workflow will fetch the configuration from the config-file
+- The workflow will fetch the configuration from the config-file
+- Will check the validity of the configuration
+- Will create the merge PR from source-to-target-branch (given that both are presented)

 ## Creating releases with new flow